You’ll find everything you need to know here but please remember you are welcome to get in touch and ask any question you have.

 Do you offer concessions, discounts for students, or low-cost therapy?

-Do counsellors/ coaches or therapist such as you share any of my information?
+Do counsellors and coaches or therapist such as you share any of my information?

 Counsellors, therapists and coaches are committed to your privacy, so sharing your personal information is an extremely rare occurrence.